google/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 A comprehensive set of [service worker samples](https://github.com/GoogleChrome/samples/tree/gh-pages/service-worker) are available over on Google Chrome samples.
 Jake Archibald's [offline cookbook](https://jakearchibald.com/2014/offline-cookbook/) is a must-read and I highly recommend trying out Paul Kinlan's [your first offline web app](https://developers.google.com/web/fundamentals/getting-started/your-first-offline-web-app/) walkthrough if new to service worker.

-Our team also maintain a number of Service Worker helper utilities and build tools that we find useful for reducing the overhead in getting Service Worker setup.
+Our team also maintain a number of service worker helper utilities and build tools that we find useful for reducing the overhead in getting service worker setup.
 They're listed over on [Service Worker Libraries](https://developers.google.com/web/tools/service-worker-libraries/).
 The two main ones are:

 * [sw-precache](https://github.com/GoogleChrome/sw-precache/): a build-time tool that generates a service worker script useful for precaching your web app shell
 * [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox): a library providing runtime caching for infrequently used resources

 Jeff Posnick wrote a quick primer on sw-precache called [Offline-first, fast, with the sw-precache module](https://developers.google.com/web/updates/2015/02/offline-first-with-sw-precache?hl=en) and a [codelab](https://www.code-labs.io/codelabs/sw-precache/index.html) on the same tool that you might find useful.

-Chrome, Opera and Firefox have all implemented support for Service Worker with Edge having positive public signals about interest in the feature.
+Chrome, Opera and Firefox have all implemented support for service worker with Edge having positive public signals about interest in the feature.
 Safari briefly mentioned interest in it via one engineer's proposed [five year plan](https://trac.webkit.org/wiki/FiveYearPlanFall2015).

 ### Push Notifications for re-engagement

 > Push notifications allow your users to opt-in to timely updates from sites they love and allow you to effectively re-engage them with customized, engaging content.

 Effectively, you can build web apps that users can engage with outside of a tab.
 The browser can be closed and they don't even need to be actively using your web app to engage with your experience.
-The feature requires both service worker and a Web App manifest, building on some of the features summarised earlier.
+The feature requires both service worker and a web app manifest, building on some of the features summarised earlier.

 The Push API is [implemented](https://www.chromestatus.com/features/5416033485586432) in Chrome, in development in Firefox and [under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/pushapi) in Edge.
 There are no public signals from Safari about their intent to implement this feature just yet.